copygirl/HardcoreBytes/README.md

 # Hardcore Bytes

-This [Minecraft] (Java Edition) modpack project aims to create an experience focused on hardcore progression and exploration, making *[OpenComputers]* its end goal and teaching it and the other mods on the way.
+This [Minecraft] 1.12.2 modpack project aims to create an experience focused on hardcore progression and exploration, making *[OpenComputers]* its end goal and teaching it and the other mods on the way.

-You will struggle with wildy unfamiliar crafting recipes, explore abandoned facilities, extracing resources and programs, eventually building an automated base powered by computers.
+You will struggle with wildy unfamiliar crafting recipes, explore abandoned facilities, eventually building an automated base powered by computers with programs you either coded yourself or scavenged from around the world.

 ## Other notable Mods

-- *[Geolosys]* for overhauled ore generation.
+- *[Geolosys]*: For overhauled ore generation.
 Much rarer and larger veins.
-- *[Biomes O' Plenty]* provides additional biomes for a more diverse world.
+- *[Biomes O' Plenty]*: Provides additional biomes for a more diverse world.
-- *[Better With Mods]* offers early-game mechanical power.
+- *[Better With Mods]*: Offers early-game mechanical power.
-- *[Immersive Engineering]* bridges the gap between mechanics and electricity.
+- *[Immersive Engineering]*: Bridges mechanical and electrical power.
-- *[RetroComputers]* are a low-tier alternative to *OpenComputers*.
+- *[RetroComputers]*: Low-tier alternative to *OpenComputers*.
-- *[Thaumcraft]* adds extra flavor and a balanced way to craft magical devices.
+- *[Thaumcraft]*: Extra flavor and a way to craft "magical" components.
+- *[Psi]*: Programmable spells, unlocked with late-game magic and technology.

 ## Development